 Marketing as Communication and What It Means for Your Business

-Marketing, as a general rule, is an incredibly broad discipline.
+Marketing, as a general rule, is a vast discipline.

 Is it research, design, and production?